adafruit/Adafruit_Pinguin/README.md

 ### To Do

-- Multi-line text is not yet working.
+- Multi-line text kinda works but spacing might need work.
-- Would like a better match for the vector font.
+- Would like a better match for vector font.
-- Maybe do the inverted text box idea.